 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Each round, biconvex, scored, white to almost white tablet with bevelled edges, engraved with "S" over a triangle on one side and "267" on the scored side, contains betahistine 16 mg.
 Nonmedicinal ingredients: citric acid, colloidal anhydrous silica, mannitol, microcrystalline cellulose, and talc.

 Each round, biconvex, scored, white to almost white tablet with bevelled edges, engraved with "S" over a triangle on one side and "289" on the scored side, contains betahistine 24 mg.
 Nonmedicinal ingredients: citric acid, colloidal anhydrous silica, mannitol, microcrystalline cellulose, and talc.

 Who should NOT take this medication?

-- is allergic to betahistine or to any of the ingredients of the medication
+- are allergic to betahistine or any ingredients of the medication